moonshot11/SimpleSurvival/docs/dev/test plan.md

 ## Save/Load
 - [ ] Suit LifeSupport values are saved to persistent.sfs when Kerbals are inside a vessel
 - [ ] Suit LifeSupport values are loaded correctly when Kerbals are inside a vessel
-- [ ] EVA LifeSupport+Propellant values are properly saved to persistent.sfs
+- [ ] EVA LifeSupport values are properly saved to persistent.sfs
-- [ ] EVA LifeSupport+Propellant values are properly loaded
+- [ ] EVA LifeSupport values are properly loaded

 ## Contracts